Software-For-Love/software-for-love-site/src/pages/index.md

           - label: Work With Us
             url: /organizations
             style: secondary
-      - title: Join The Team
+      - title: Volunteer Today!
         content: >-
-          Our platform encourages students to showcase their skills and abilities, while also providing back to the community.
-We actively recruit new talent for marketing, finance, engineering, and more.
+          Our platform encourages young professionals to showcase their skills and abilities, while also providing back to the community.
+We actively recruit new talent for marketing, finance, human resources, and engineering.
         align: left
         image: images/Humaaan-Characters.png
         image_alt: Projects Page placeholder image